 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Geology of the Elk River Region (approx. 11.7 miles away); Grange Shrine (approx. 12 miles away); Itasca Village Townsite (approx. 12 miles away); Ice Age Souvenir (approx. 12.1 miles away); Rum River Dam (approx. 13 miles away); Anoka Post Office (approx. 13.1 miles away); The Stone House / Robert W. Akin (approx. 13.2 miles away); Perseverance Needed (approx. 13.2 miles away).
+Spencer Brook School District Number One (approx. 10.2 miles away); Geology of the Elk River Region (approx. 11.7 miles away); Grange Shrine (approx. 12 miles away); Itasca Village Townsite (approx. 12 miles away); Ice Age Souvenir (approx. 12.1 miles away); Rum River Dam (approx. 13 miles away); Aaron Greenwald (approx. 13.1 miles away); Anoka Post Office (approx. 13.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2016, by McGhiever of St Paul, Minnesota.
-This page has been viewed 213 times since then and 20 times this year.
+It was originally submitted on May 20, 2016, by McGhiever of St Paul, Minnesota.
+This page has been viewed 375 times since then and 34 times this year.
 Photos: 1, 2. submitted on May 20, 2016, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.